Kansas 4-H and Atchison County Extension Cares About Kids

 Volunteers are key to the 4-H program.
 They enable the 4-H program to grow and thrive.
 These individuals donate their time, efforts and skills so that the Atchison County 4-H program can excel.
 Staff and parents trust these volunteers to have the best interests of young people at heart.

-- Complete the Application and return it to the Atchison County Extension Office.
+Complete Kansas 4-H volunteer Application and return it to the Atchison County Extension Office.
+The application includes requesting references from 3 persons.

-- Complete an in person interview with local county extension agents- Ray Ladd or Diane Nielson.
+- Schedule and complete an informal in person interview with local county extension agents- Ray Ladd or Diane Nielson.
 Call to schedule your appointment.

 - Complete the Child Abuse Registry form and return it to the Extension Office.

-- When all parts are complete, staff will review the materials and submit to Board for approval.
+- When all steps are complete, staff will review the materials and submit to Board for approval.

 Once you are a Registered Volunteer